-Work out a preliminary schedule before seeing your adviser.
+Work out a preliminary schedule before seeing your advisor.
 Be sure to include any lab, quiz, and/or recitation required in addition to a lecture section.
 It is also a good idea to make note of alternate courses in case your first choice is closed.
 Note any course you plan to take on a "Pass/No Pass" (P/N) basis.

 If a class is marked as requiring department consent, obtain a 4-6 digit permission code from the department before registering for the course.
 Permission codes are section specific, one-time use numbers and are required for department permission classes.
 Permission codes cannot be used after late registration.

 Be Sure the Office of the University Registrar Has Your Correct Addresses

 Unless we have a current mailing and email address, important information may be misdirected.
 See Student Information for more on verifying and updating your addresses.

 Access MyRED to Register for Classes

 After your initial registration, you can adjust your schedule by dropping, adding or swapping classes through MyRED.
 However, there are certain deadlines after which you cannot add or drop classes.
 Be sure to review the Academic Calendar and Add/Drop/Withdraw.

 Important.
 Do not register for any course in which you currently have a grade of "I" (Incomplete).
 You should not re-register for an incomplete course during the time frame established by the instructor for the removal of an Incomplete.
 If you re-register for a course in which you are removing a grade of "I", you will be assessed tuition.